 However, you should not stop using fluoxetine without first consulting your healthcare provider.
 If you’ve used fluoxetine over the long term, stopping without tapering your dosage could increase your risk of experiencing symptoms such dizziness, headaches, shaking, anxiety or difficulty sleeping.

 If you’d like to stop using fluoxetine, talk to your healthcare provider before adjusting your dosage or stopping use of this medication.
 Your healthcare provider will likely recommend gradually tapering your dosage, which will reduce your risk of experiencing withdrawal symptoms.

 Fluoxetine does not interact with any forms of hormonal birth control, meaning you can use the pill, patch or other contraceptives.
 You can also use the morning-after pill and other emergency contraceptives while using fluoxetine.

 Although there’s no interaction between fluoxetine and birth control, it’s important to inform your healthcare provider about all medications you currently use while discussing fluoxetine.

 It’s best to avoid drinking alcohol while you’re using fluoxetine.
 Consuming alcohol can increase your risk of experiencing side effects from both fluoxetine and alcohol, including effects such as drowsiness, loss of coordination, impaired judgment and slower reaction time.

-If you frequently drink alcohol or have alcohol dependence, make sure that you discuss this with your healthcare provider before using fluoxetine online.
+If you frequently drink alcohol or have alcohol dependence, make sure that you discuss this with your healthcare provider before getting a prescription for fluoxetine online.